justinwalsh/daux.io/docs/01_Features/Auto_Syntax_Highlight.md

-With the help of [highlight.js](https://highlightjs.org/) We can higlight more than 50 languages.
+With the help of [highlight.js](https://highlightjs.org/) We can highlight more than 150 languages.

+To be precise, we support all languages supported by highlight.js `9.7.0`.

 Here is a quick example :